Aliases for GABRG2 Gene

 This gene encodes a gamma-aminobutyric acid (GABA) receptor.
 GABA is the major inhibitory neurotransmitter in the mammlian brain, where it acts at GABA-A receptors, which are ligand-gated chloride channels.
 GABA-A receptors are pentameric, consisting of proteins from several subunit classes: alpha, beta, gamma, delta and rho.
 Mutations in this gene have been associated with epilepsy and febrile seizures.
 Multiple transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GABRG2 Gene

 GABRG2 (Gamma-Aminobutyric Acid (GABA) A Receptor, Gamma 2) is a Protein Coding gene.
-Diseases associated with GABRG2 include epilepsy, childhood absence 2 and epilepsy, generalized, with febrile seizures plus, type 3.
+Diseases associated with GABRG2 include gabrg2-related dravet syndrome and gabrg2-related generalized epilepsy with febrile seizures plus.
 Among its related pathways are Akt Signaling and Apoptosis Pathway.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.